Identifying nonlinear relations among random variables: A network analytic approach: Introduction

-Mutual information is a useful candidate for identifying nonlinear relations because you do not need to specify the function form, and previous work has found success in this arena \citep[][see: ]{mandros_discovering_2020, smith_MI, steuer_mutual_2002}.
+Mutual information is a candidate for identifying nonlinear relations because one do not need to specify the function form, and previous work has found success in this arena \citep[see: ][]{mandros_discovering_2020, smith_MI, steuer_mutual_2002}.

-\subsection{Moderated Networks}
+\subsubsection{Moderated Networks}

-Moderation relations are examples of non-linear relations that are of great interest to psychological science. \citet{Haslbeck2021} introduced moderated network models, an extension of Gaussian graphical modeling in which pairwise interactions can be moderated by other variables. \citet{Haslbeck2021}'s model results in two estimates for pairwise interactions (i.e, $X_{n}$ regressed on $X_{m}$ and $X_{m}$ regressed on $X_{n}$) and three estimates for threeway interactions (i.e., $X_{n}$ moderates the relationship between $X_{m}$ and $X_{o}$, $X_{m}$ moderates the relationship between $X_{n}$ and $X_{o}$, and $X_{0}$ moderates the relationship between $X_{n}$ and $X_{m}$), so the authors suggest a conservative AND-rule where the mean is taken across all three values if they are all non-zero (otherwise it is set to zero).
+Moderation relations are examples of nonlinear relations that are of great interest to psychological science. \citet{Haslbeck2021} introduced moderated network models in which pairwise interactions can be moderated by other variables.
+It is closely related to the GGM, though uses a different parameterization. \citet{Haslbeck2021}'s model results in two estimates for pairwise interactions (i.e, $X_{n}$ regressed on $X_{m}$ and $X_{m}$ regressed on $X_{n}$) and three estimates for threeway interactions (i.e., $X_{n}$ moderates the relationship between $X_{m}$ and $X_{o}$, $X_{m}$ moderates the relationship between $X_{n}$ and $X_{o}$, and $X_{0}$ moderates the relationship between $X_{n}$ and $X_{m}$), so the authors suggest a conservative AND-rule where the mean is taken across all three values if they are all non-zero (otherwise it is set to zero).
 In their simulation study, they found that when the true moderator variable is known or when the true moderator is unknown but all potential moderators are included, there were consistent estimations of moderated networks in terms of high sensitivity and precision.